meajay/SmsApp/README.md

-# SmsApp : It fetches all the inbox messages ,shows if message if read or unread .It also showsnotification as soon as Sms received in the device.
+# SmsApp : It fetches all the inbox messages ,shows if message if read or unread .It also shows notification as soon as Sms received in the device.

 #Specs :
 1.Language Used - Kotlin , Java